larry-athey/boilermaker/Instructions/README.md

 The menu options are as follows:

 **0. Set Device Name** - This is where you give your Boilermaker a personalized name.
 This will be displayed in the Web UI and is also used as its hostname when it accounces its presence on your network.

+**1. Set SSID** - This is where you set the WiFi network name that you want to connect to.

+**2. Set Password** - This is where you set the WiFi network password.

+**3. Set DHCP or Static IP** - This is where you tell your Boilermaker to ask your router for an IP address, or you specifically set an IP address that never changes.
+It's far beyond the scope of this document to explain how IP addresses and TCP/IP standards work.
+I will just say that you will make life a lot easier for yourself if you set a static IP address.
+Otherwise, you will need to go into your router configuration and create a reservation for your Boilermaker so that it gets the same IP address every time.